Héxagone Lyrics in English Renaud

 In Santiago as in Paris

-Being born under the sign of the hexagon
+Born under the sign of the Hexagon

-He is French, I'm sure of it
+He's French, that I'm sure

-Harvests are over in October
+Harvest's over in October

 The grapes ferment in barrels

-They are very proud of their vineyards
+They're very proud of their vineyards

 Their Côtes-du-Rhône and their Bordeaux